 It’s a microcosm of how governments balance (or fail to balance) short-term profit, long-term sustainability, and cultural respect.

-Do you like this post?
+Do you like this page?